honkit/honkit/README.md

 ## Licensing

-Githon is licensed under the Apache License, Version 2.0.
+GitHon is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.

-Githon is fork of [Githon](https://github.com/GitbookIO/gitbook).
+GitHon is fork of [GitHon](https://github.com/GitbookIO/gitbook).
-Githon is licensed under the Apache License, Version 2.0.
+GitHon is licensed under the Apache License, Version 2.0.

 Also, it includes [bignerdranch/gitbook](https://github.com/bignerdranch/gitbook) works.